Home

 Punch card ballots and the 1966 Georgia gubernatorial election.

 In each state holding a senatorial or gubernatorial election, Harris selected a “representative” sample of voting precincts--some 5,700 nationwide.
 In each selected precinct, CBS hired a local resident, preferably someone known to--or even a relative of--an election official, and supplied him or her with credentials as a CBS News correspondent for one night to cover the counting of the ballots and call in the results as soon as they were announced.
-Operators in New York would feed their tallies into an IBM mainframe computer which was programmed to project the winner based on the returns from the sample precincts.
+Operators in New York would feed their tallies into an IBM mainframe computer programmed to project the winner based on the returns from the sample precincts.

-Shortly after the project got underway, Louis Harris gave a rousing speech to the recruiters, telling them that they had to do their very best because, unlike commercial marketing research, in election forecasting everyone would know the next day if we were off by a few percentage points.
-As it was, the CBS effort was mostly successful.
+The CBS effort was mostly successful.
 The only failure was in the Maryland Governor's race, where a little-known Republican county executive named Spiro Agnew, with the support of many liberal Democrats, had defeated George Mahoney, a perennial candidate who ran under the racially charged slogan “Your Home is Your Castle.”

 But most of the media attention that year was focused on the race for Governor of Georgia, where the Democratic candidate was Lester Maddox, famous for handing out pickax handles to fight integration at his restaurant, then closing it rather than allow it to be desegregated.
 Maddox had defeated Jimmy Carter and former governor Ellis Arnall in a bitter primary to face Republican Howard “Bo” Calloway in the general election.
 The race was considered close from the start, but it became utterly unpredictable when Arnall, who detested Maddox and everything he stood for, launched an independent write-in campaign in an attempt to stop him.